Skip to content

 What is the difference between ochoko and choko?

 "Choko" (猪口) and "ochoko" (お猪口) refer to the same object.
 The prefix "o" is a marker of politeness in Japanese.
-Both terms are correct and interchangeable in conversation.
+Both terms are correct.

-Do you need different glasses for each type of sake?
+Do you need different cups for each type of sake?